GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 Verify that the file structure of your project looks like the following:

-{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/bnfc65cdTGctM4A15DD9.png", alt="The contents of the extension folder: manifest.json, service-worker.js, sw-omnibox.js, sw-tips.js,
+{% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/l2HHbaSJeveap8EWLhrU.png", alt="The contents of the extension folder: images folder, manifest.json, service-worker.js, sw-omnibox.js, sw-tips.js,
-content.js, and icons.", width="400", height="538" %}
+and content.js", width="379", height="299" %}

 ### Load your extension locally {: #locally }